-The NPS finds that the U.S. Immigration Station is not feasible as an addition to the national park system because of existing uses by the U.S. Department of Homeland Security and the State of Hawai'i, Department of Public Health.
+The NPS finds that the U.S. Immigration Station is not feasible as an addition to the national park system because of existing uses by the U.S. Department of Homeland Security and the Hawai'i State Department of Health.
 If the facilities were no longer needed by federal or state agencies, additional analysis would be needed to determine the feasibility of management options and associated costs.
-Given the U.S. Immigration Station's prominent location in downtown Honolulu, interpretive features located near the sidewalk and bus stop on Ala Moana Boulevard could provide information about this site's historical significance.

 Photos (top to bottom): 1.
 Post-World War II chicken shed built of scrap materials on Honuliuli Internment Camp-era concrete slab.
 2. Participant, Honouliuli Internment Camp Field Study, University of Hawai'i-West O'ahu, July 2010.
-Photos: Valentino Valdez.
+Photos: Valentino Valdez